Skip to main content

 1. Go to Ownership > Transactions

-2. At the top, click the Import button > Select the "Transfer" template.
+2. At the top, click the Import button > Select the "Transfer" template

-How can I edit share transfer transactions?
+How to edit share transfer transactions

 1. Go to Ownership > Transactions